asrashley/dash-live/README.md

 ## Installation

 Python v3.11 or greater and Node.js v20 or greater is required by this application.
+It has been tested on both Linux and Windows operating systems.

 A `.env` needs to be created that contains